illiyaz/deklutter/GPT_INSTRUCTIONS.md

    **Total space to free:** 4.0 MB

+   **🔍 Sample emails I'll delete:**
+   1. From: newsletter@store.com - "Weekly deals and promotions" (45 KB)
+   2. From: marketing@brand.com - "50% off sale this weekend" (32 KB)
+   3. From: noreply@social.com - "You have 5 new notifications" (12 KB)
+   4. From: updates@app.com - "Your weekly summary" (28 KB)
+   5. From: promo@retailer.com - "Exclusive member offers" (51 KB)

    **⚠️ Classification Method:**
    I use simple rules to identify spam:
    - Gmail's promotional/social labels